-For interfacing directly with hardware, things are different, as any such decision on how data should be encoded does not affect the fact that the hardware does encode it a particular way.
+However, for interfacing directly with hardware, things are different, as any such decision on how data should be encoded does not affect the fact that the hardware does encode it a particular way.
+The EDS directly describes the encoding that must be used at the device interface.
 Figure 4-2 is a sequence diagram showing the flow of different data objects among the different functions on the end-to-end path.